-All interviews will be virtual for January 2021.
+All interviews were virtual in January 2021.

 Each year, the University of Tennessee College of Veterinary Medicine admits approximately 85 applicants to the four-year program for the doctorate in veterinary medicine.
 Students prepare for the professional veterinary curriculum by taking three to four years of pre-veterinary course requirements as undergraduates.